LaurentGENTY/LIARA-RFID-data-retrieving/README.md

   - if you want to generate graphs and stuff with the python script REMEMBER to retrieve data for every couple distance/angle otherwise you won't be able to generate the graphs
   - the pandas_datareader error is very important because you won't be able to to execute the python script
-  - the first version of this project only works if you select the first antenna (which means you can retrieve data only from the first antenna)